Notes: 11A. Nervous System

 (3) Second neuron.
 The terminal bulb of the first neuron lies near a site on a dendrite or the cell body of the second neuron.
 The membrane at this site on the second neuron is known as the postsynaptic membrane.
 Within the second neuron is a chemical that inactivates the used neurotransmitter.

+b.
+The Neuromuscular Junction.
+A neuromuscular junction is a “connection” between the terminal of a motor neuron and a muscle fiber.
+The neuromuscular junction has an organization identical to a synapse.
+However, the bulb is larger.
+The postsynaptic membrane is also larger and has foldings to increase its surface area.
 (1) Motor neuron.
 The axon of a motor neuron ends as it reaches a striated muscle fiber (of a skeletal muscle).
 At this point, it has a terminal bulb.
 Within this bulb are synaptic vesicles (bundles of neurotransmitter).
 The presynaptic membrane lines the surface of the terminal bulb and lies close to the muscle fiber.

 (2) Synaptic cleft.
 The synaptic cleft is a space between the terminal bulb of the motor neuron and the membrane of the muscle fiber.